3uild-3thos/valid8/README.md

     Select "Edit Program" from the menu.
     Enter the public key of the program you want to edit when prompted.
-    Change the owner, the amount of lamports, or the upgrade authority of the program. valid8 will edit the program and store it locally with the changed value(s).
+    Change the owner, the amount of lamports, or the upgrade authority of the program, or select Unpack PDA to edit a program related pda account valid8 will edit the program and store it locally with the changed value(s).

 Ledger Command:

 `valid8 ledger`

 Generates a local ledger compatible with solana-test-validator.
 You can use this ledger with solana-test-validator to create a test environment and ledger with your cloned accounts and programs pre-loaded.
 (use `-y` to automatically overwrite test-ledger if already exists)

 Compose Command: